myndzi/wtfnode/README.md

 If you do this, `wtfnode` will load itself, then forward control to the script you specified as if you had run `node <yourscript> ...`.
 When you are ready, send SIGINT (Ctrl+C).
 The process will exit, and the active handles at the time of exit will be printed out.

+Version 0.4.0: When a module has bound SIGINT, Node will no longer be able to exit when in an infinite loop. `wtfnode` now instead launches the target by way of a watchdog proxy; you may now Ctrl+C twice to force termination.
+No information will be available, since no other code can be run while an infinite loop is executing, but this should at least make life a little easier.

 # Module usage

 Install as a local module (`npm install wtfnode`).